philtoms/mithril-starter-kit/README.md

  - *otherwise as*  **all**

 ### Element identity
-In most cases, this extended state management strategy is silently implemented by the Mithril.Elements.
+In most cases, this extended state management strategy is silently implemented by Mithril.Elements.
 In all of the examples presented so far, explicit reference to state management is not mentioned.
 However there are some programming scenarios where this strategy will fail.

 Mithril.Elements does not attempt to track element state through dynamically changing page layouts and relies instead on view generated identity using the following logical sequence: